oVirt/ovirt-site/source/feature/unrestricted-network-names.html.md

 #### Debuggability Drawback

 Currently, if a user has a connectivity issue regarding a network FOO on one of his hosts, he can easily look FOO up in Engine.
 Now this would become more difficult, as the host is no longer exposed to a human-legible name.
+We should supply means to alleviate this:

-To alleviate this, we should supply a usable GUI and commandline abilities to map a `brXXXXXXXXXXXXX` name into its owning network.
+1. An ovirt-engine-shell script to map a `brXXXXXXXXXXXXX` name into the visible name of its owning network.
+2. Make it possible to look a network up based on its vdsm_name (`brXXXXXXXXXXXXX`) in the network tab and in via the search box

-Another possible remedy is to expose visible_name to the host when setting or changing a network via `setupNetwork`. visible_name would be persisted as comments on the local host, and would be available for inspection by debuggers.
+3. Another possible remedy is to expose visible_name to the host when setting or changing a network via `setupNetwork`. visible_name would be persisted as comments on the local host, and would be available for inspection by debuggers.

 #### Documentation / External references